bloominstituteoftechnology/Sprint-Challenge--C-Web-Server/README.md

 ### Rubric

 Your cURL client will be considered complete when it satisfies the following:
-1. Your client can successfully execute `./client localhost:3490/d20` (don't forget to start up your web server implementation in another terminal window) and prints out the correct response to `stdout`, something like:
+1. Your client can successfully request any resource that your web server implementation is capable of serving, i.e., it can successfully execute `./client localhost:3490/d20`, `./client localhost:3490/index.html`, and any other URL that your web server implementation is capable of serving up.
+Don't forget to start up your web server implementation in another terminal window.
+Your client should print out the correct response to `stdout`, something like:
 ```
 HTTP/1.1 200 OK
 Date: Tue Oct  2 11:41:43 2018